Outreach-Organization/AgeoX-Docs/src/app/docs/machine-learning/page.md

 The other traits in the dataset, such as **plant height**, **chlorophyll content**, or **leaf area**, will serve as your input features.
 These features are the information the model uses to make predictions about the target trait.
 The **better the quality** and **relevance** of your input features, the more accurate your model’s predictions will be.

 Before training your model, you’ll need to do some cleaning of the dataset!
-This means removing:
+This means that in the next steps coming up, we will be removing:

-- Non-numeric columns, like plant ID or notes
+- **Non-numeric** columns, like `plant ID` or `notes`
-- Irrelevant data, such as field layout info or metadata not useful for prediction
+- **Irrelevant data**, such as field layout info or metadata not useful for prediction

-- Your cleaned dataset should contain only numeric columns related to plant traits, one of which will be your target, and the rest will be your inputs.
+Your cleaned dataset should contain **only numeric columns** related to plant traits, one of which will be your **target**, and the rest will be your **inputs**.

 In summary, you will select **one trait** to predict (referred to as the “target”) from among the green-filled traits (e.g., Yield (Y), protein crude (PC), or quantum yield of PSII (PhiPS2)), while using other available traits as **input features**.
 Make sure to remove any non-numeric or irrelevant columns (like the field design columns mentioned above) before proceeding!